gmolveau/python_full_course/basics.md

 ## sets

-a `set` is a collection of elements, all unique.
-It's like a list of unique elements.
-You can add multiple times the same object, but there will be only one occurence of this object in the set.
+a `set` is a collection of *unique* elements.
+You can add multiple times the same element, but there will be only one occurence of this element in the set.

-a `set` can be instancied with the function `set` or with curly braces (like dict) `{}`.
+a `set` can be instancied with the function `set` or with curly braces (like a dict) `{}`.

-a `set` must be composed only of immutable elements (strings, tuples, ints...). (like the keys of a dict).
+a `set` can contain only immutable elements (strings, tuples, ints...) (like the keys of a dict).

 ```python
 >>> empty_set = set()